 This pretty cafe in Hindustan Park is straight out of Pinterest with its fairy light decor, outdoor seating and relaxed vibes.
 It's the perfect place to go to if healthy food is what you are looking for.
-You can't leave without checking out their store that stocks their own brand of apparel, jewellery, ceramic bowls, crockery and stationery, motives and bags.
+You can't leave without checking out their store which stocks its own brand of apparel, jewellery, ceramic bowls, crockery, stationery and bags.

-Kumartuli is nothing short of paradise for photographers and a must-visit for city folks and travellers alike.
+Kumartuli is nothing short of paradise for photographers, and a must-visit for city folks and travellers alike.
 Watch the brilliant local artisans make idols of gods and goddesses live in front of you while you click away on your phone.
-The best time to visit is about a month before Durga Puja.
+The best time to visit is about a month before Pujo.
 Watch the potters create masterpieces that will eventually be taken to pandals across the city, country and abroad!

 St. John's Church

-Remember that visual from the 'Piyu Bole' song from Parineeta where Saif Ali Khan is seen playing the piano at the portico of a church and then dancing away with Vidya Balan in the compound?
+Remember that visual from the 'Piyu Bole' song in Parineeta where Saif Ali Khan is seen playing the piano at the portico of a church and then dancing away with Vidya Balan in the compound?
 Well, that's St. John's Church for you.
-One of the oldest churches in the city, St. John's boasts a Neo-Classical style architecture.
-You'll find large windows, tall frames and a lot of statues inside while the compound comprises several tombs and memorials.
+One of the oldest churches in the city, St. John's boasts a Neo-Classical style of architecture.
+You'll find large windows, tall frames and a lot of statues inside, while the compound comprises several tombs and memorials.

-A paradise for bibliophiles, College Street also offers a lot of Insta-worthy frames for all you photographers and Insta-holics.
-The largest secondhand book market in the world is filled with stores and stalls selling every possible book known to mankind.
+A paradise for bibliophiles, College Street also offers a lot of Insta-worthy frames for all photographers and Insta-holics.
+The largest second-hand book market in the world is filled with stores and stalls selling every possible book known to mankind.

 Mullick Ghat Flower Market